Preava Prevent offers a solution to mitigate email-based insider threats to SMBs. Read on to discover how to identify and prevent common insider...

 Take data loss prevention a step further with Preava Prevent for Gmail

-Preava Prevent is an extension for the Gmail Web Interface, aiming to help companies prevent sending emails to unintended or unauthorized recipients in the first place.
-Employee-born mistakes are one of the most common sources for data loss and leakage, and Preava’s DLP solution helps network admins ensure sensitive data never falls into the wrong hands.
+Preava Prevent is an extension for the Gmail web interface, aiming to help companies prevent sending emails to unintended or unauthorized recipients in the first place.
+Employee-borne mistakes are one of the most common sources of data loss and leakage.
+Preava Prevent helps users of any technical proficiency ensure sensitive data never falls into the wrong hands.